 There are no New Jersey laws that protect a mother’s rights to breastfeed at work or authorize breaks for breastfeeding or expressing milk.
 However, the 2010 Affordable Care Act (which amended the Fair Labor Standards Act, or FLSA) requires, at minimum, that employers do the following:

 - Employers must provide reasonable, unpaid breaks for an employee to express breast milk for her nursing child for one year after the child’s birth, each time such employee has need to express the milk.

 - Employers are also required to provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.

 Not all employers and employees are subject to these provisions, however; additionally, employers with fewer than 50 employees may be able to avoid compliance if they show that it would constitute an unreasonable hardship.

 To schedule an appointment at the Basking Ridge, Oradell, or Newark, New Jersey, law offices of The Mark Law Firm, contact the firm online or call 908-375-6767, 908-375-6767, or 201-431-7541 today.
-Our experienced employment attorneys can help you determine whether you may have a claim for pregnancy discrimination or other New Jersey employment law claims.
+Our experienced employment team can help you determine whether you may have a claim for pregnancy discrimination or other New Jersey employment law claims.